 Some 3,000 salaried and contract CIA employees were engaged in propaganda efforts.
 The cost of disinforming the world cost American taxpayers an estimated $265 million a year by 1978, a budget larger than the combined expenditures of Reuters, UPI and the AP news syndicates.
 In 1977, the New York Times [given its history, a surprising instance of journalistic conscience] ran a front-page story detailing a worldwide propaganda effort, with direct CIA ownership of some 50 newspapers in the U.S. and elsewhere.
 In 1977, the Copely [sic] News Service admitted that it worked closely with the Company—to be sure, 23 employees at Copley along were full-time employees of the Agency.[viii]
 [Comment mine]

 Again, it is not so much that the CIA disinformed the American public (to be grammatically correct, misinformed, but Constantine is word playing on ‘disinformation’).
 As such, he overstates his case.
 Much of the time, ‘disinformers’ were just being selective in what they said to serve the purpose of ‘reinforcing’ American values, especially the anti-communist agenda (that for the most part, the public applauded).
 Still, it was the mere fact our government chose to ‘control our minds’—to help us think the way that our leaders wanted us to think—that is objectionable.
-As the epigraph jokingly asserts at the front of this chapter [that if the Army wanted soldiers to have an opinion it would have issued them one], the government wasn’t offering its opinion—it was forcing its opinion upon us, without asking for critical thinking, let alone consent on our parts.
+As the epigraph jokingly asserts at the front of this article [that if the Army wanted soldiers to have an opinion it would have issued them one], the government wasn’t offering its opinion—it was forcing its opinion upon us, without asking for critical thinking, let alone consent on our parts.
 From that point forward, our leaders have assumed U.S. citizens were no longer capable of thinking for themselves.
 It was better to script the truth for us.

 But is this really a function we want our government to perform on our behalf?
 Should this be the way a true democracy behaves?
 Can we roll the clock back to the way it was before mass media became the tool of the well-heeled who seek to dominate the ‘herd’?